 After about 4 to 5 hours of walking, we were far enough in the jungle to spot our first Orangutans.
 What an amazing experience this is!
 I really can’t describe it.
 Look at how amazing these creatures are!

 Time for a break.
 And, sorry if I ruin the surprise for you by posting this.
 But, I just had to share this amazing fruit platter we got during our break!
 They just got some leaves and created this amazing overview for us.
 We had no idea they were even carrying all these different fruits and decorative flowers with them.
-It looks amazing, doesn’t it!
+It looks amazing, doesn’t it?

 At the end of the afternoon, we did arrive at our camp.
 Unfortunately, I couldn’t find pictures of the place we slept, but imagine a wooden platform, covered with some canvas.
-In here, there were really thin sleeping mats.
-We slept with our own bag liners.
+In here, there were thin sleeping mats.
+We slept with our bag liners.
 All in all, don’t expect the best night of your lives here in terms of sleep.

-When we arrived, we had the opportunity to relax at the river side and we had some great food.
+When we arrived, we had the opportunity to relax at the riverside and we had some great food.
 I didn’t expect the quality of the food during this 2-day hike to be as good as it was!

 The next morning, you had the opportunity to visit a waterfall nearby and we again received some amazing fruits and a sandwich!
 So much more ‘luxury’ than expected!

 You might wonder, how do we get back?
 Well, you don’t have to walk the same way!
 You don’t even have to walk.
 We went back to the village of Bukit Lawang tubing.
-This sounds a bit more scary then it is, as all the tubes are tied together, so you couldn’t drift away.
-The tube ride lasted less than 30 minutes, so by the end of the morning we already arrived at our guesthouse.
+This sounds a bit more scary than it is, as all the tubes are tied together, so you couldn’t drift away.
+The tube ride lasted less than 30 minutes, so by the end of the morning, we already arrived at our guesthouse.
 This means, you still have the opportunity to depart to the next destination, however, we stayed for one more night and just relaxed so we could start the remainder of our trip completely fresh the next day.

-All in all, the orangutan jungle trek is an experience to never forget and one I would definitely recommend to anyone.
-You recognize other travelers who’ve been on the ability to sing the Jungle Trek song you learn on the way, which brings loads of fun!
+All in all, the orangutan jungle trek is an experience to never forget and one I would recommend to anyone.
+You recognize other travellers who’ve been on the ability to sing the Jungle Trek song you learn on the way, which brings loads of fun!
 (Jungle Trek, Jungle Trek, in Bukit Lawang, Seeing Monkeys, Seeing Birds, See Orang Utan, Hey!)

-If I would visit again, I would like to discover a bit more of the environment by joining a local on the scooter or visiting the local village.
+If I would visit again, I would like to discover a bit more of the environment by joining a local on a scooter or visiting the local village.
 Next to that, I would go for a guesthouse that is slightly fancier, but well, I’m not on a student budget anymore. 🙂